BetterThanTomorrow/calva/docs/site/clojure-lsp.md

     * `latest`: Will download and use the latest stable build of clojure-lsp, when one becomes available.
 This is the default
     * `nightly`: Will always download and use the latest nightly build, _whether there is a new version available or not_.

-### Using a Custom Clojure-lsp Native Binary
+### Using a Custom Clojure-lsp

-You can set a path to a clojure-lsp binary to be used by Calva by setting the `calva.clojureLspPath` setting.
-This should be an absolute path.
-The binary at this path will then be used.
+You can set a path to a custom clojure-lsp to be used by Calva by configuring the `calva.clojureLspPath` setting.
+This should be an absolute path to a native binary or JAR file.

 Example: